It All Started in a Barn

 In addition, we have mission districts in India, Haiti, Thailand, Macau, Costa Rica, El Salvador, Germany, and China.
 These come under the supervision of a national conference.

 Healthy Ministry Resources occupies a denomination-owned building right next to Huntington University.
-The staff include the bishop, directors for specific areas (Global Ministries, Finance, Communications), and various support personnel–about a dozen people total.
+The staff include the bishop, directors for specific areas (Global Ministries, National Ministries, Finance, Communications), and various support personnel–about a dozen people total.

 Two UB Churches